Ro-vibrational states of H$_2^+$. Variational calculations: Introduction

 For many years it was thought that reliable calculations of energy levels of bound and quasi-bound states in the hydrogen molecular ion may be performed only within the adiabatic approximation with some nonadiabatic corrections \cite{BO,BOmc,Wolnewicz,Carrington89,Moss93}.
 In the latter work \cite{Moss93} Moss calculated 462 ro-vibrational states of 481 states supported by the ground electronic potential curve using adiabatic approximation with a transformed Hamiltonian and an artificial-channels scattering method.

 In the past two decades methods to compute the energy-level structure of H$_2^+$ and HD$^+$ ions, which do not rely on the Born-Oppenheimer approximation, have been intensively developed \cite{Yan99,var99,var00,Hilico00,Frolov1995,Frolov02}.
 These are diverse \emph{ab initio} approximations based on variational expansions of the nonrelativistic three-body wave function.
 Eventually, it has been shown that the ground state of H$_2^+$ ion may be calculated with as much as 34 significant digits \cite{Yan07,Yan14}.
-Still there remains a common opinion that weakly bound (or high vibrational) states as well as high rotational states are hardly amenable for variational methods.

 On the other hand, in experiment, the two quasi-bound states have been observed recently \cite{Merkt16}, which were not accessible in the Moss calculations \cite{Moss93}.
 Along with these two states energies of a series of weakly bound and some low vibrational states have been measured by using the pulsed-field-ionization zero-kinetic-energy photoelectron spectroscopy \cite{Merkt16JMS}.
-This study paves a road for spectroscopy of a wide range of states in the H$_2^+$ ion, where an amount of successful experiments is drastically smaller than for the HD$^+$ ion due to absence of the electric dipole moment in H$_2^+$ allowing rotational-vibrational transitions.
+This study paves a road for spectroscopy of a wide range of states in the H$_2^+$ ion, where the number of successful experiments is drastically smaller than for the HD$^+$ ion due to absence of the electric dipole moment in H$_2^+$ allowing rotational-vibrational transitions.

 By our work we want to demonstrate that all the 481 levels that are supported by the ground electronic potential curve may be calculated variationally.
-More over we claim that for all the bound states we are able to receive the nonrelativistic binding energy with at least seven significant digits after the point (units are cm$^{-1}$) and that for resonant states lying above the dissociation threshold a width ($\Gamma$) as well as the position energy ($E_r$) is obtained with high precision.
+More over we claim that for all the bound states we are able to receive the nonrelativistic binding energy with precision of at least $10^{-7}$ cm$^{-1}$ and that for resonant states lying above the dissociation threshold a width ($\Gamma$) as well as the position energy ($E_r$) is obtained with high precision.
 Thus by using the \emph{ab initio} variational method we have managed to cover the whole realm of existing states related to the $1s\sigma$ electronic adiabatic potential.

 In what follows in calculations we adopt the CODATA14 \cite{CODATA14} values for physical constants.
 Atomic units are used throughout.